 This match having been a title match for the IWGP Heavyweight Championship belt, it looked like he gave 110% to make it a classic, and it was indeed an outstanding match.
 But now, it may seem like it’ll be memorable for the wrong reasons.

 Here’s to hoping he has a speedy recovery and gets back on his feet.
-If ever this is the last time we’ll ever see Katsuyori Shibata as a full-time professional wrestler, at least he did it his way.
+If this was the last time we’d ever see Katsuyori Shibata as a full-time professional wrestler, at least he did it his way.

 Please leave whatever reactions, questions, or suggestions you may have on the comment section below.
 You may also leave a message on either Facebook or Twitter.
 Please subscribe to the YouTube channel for more content as well.
 Thank you for dropping by.